* Needs Chinese antitrust approval soon to close deal in March

 The flash memory chip business has been the source of most of Toshiba's earnings as the company struggles to grow other core businesses such as social infrastructure.

-Toshiba shares closed 2.5 percent lower on Friday.
+Toshiba shares were down 2.8 percent on Friday.
 They rose earlier this year but have given up the gains to be flat so far in 2018.
 (Reporting by Makiko Yamazaki and Taro Fuse; Additional reporting by Junko Fujita and Yoshiyasu Shida in TOKYO, Yawen Chen in BEIJING; Editing by Muralikumar Anantharaman)